Capturing Stance Dynamics in Social Media: Open Challenges and Research Directions: Stance Context

 Collective and individual stance towards a target can be impacted by \textbf{spatiotemporal factors} \cite{Volkova2016,Jackson2019}.
 Events occurring in different locations/times get different attention depending on how likely they are to happen again and how unusual they are \cite{baly2018predicting,hamborg2019automated}.
 Consequently, the audience judging the events have their own biases depending on the cultural and ideological background, which leads to variations in stance across regions.

 Even when we restrict geographical locations, there are other factors leading to \textbf{social changes} that have an impact on public opinion and stance.
-Social changes around a topic can lead to change and create shifts \cite{Volkova2016,Dandrea2019,Lai2018,Lai2019c}.
-This means a significant challenge as the tendency in the use of NLP and ML models has shifted from statistical language modelling using N-gram models to distributed representations of words driven by co-occurrence frequency of words using sliding windows, and considering polysemy in more advanced language models.
-Words are treated based on their contextual similarity rather than solely based on their frequencies.
-These models by nature require large collections of words in the vocabulary to produce high quality vector representations for different words.
-Consequently, these models rely on the amount of training data available, and the dimensionality of the word vectors \cite{Mikolov2013a}, and the presence of out of vocabulary (OOV) words in these models can be one of its main limitations.
+Social changes around a topic can lead to shifts in opinions \cite{Volkova2016,Dandrea2019,Lai2018,Lai2019c}.
+This can pose a significant challenge, particularly with the tendency in NLP to using distributed representations of words driven by co-occurrence frequency of words using sliding windows, and considering polysemy in more advanced language models.
+Words are treated based on their contextual similarity rather than solely based on their isolated frequencies.
+In order to build these models, one needs large collections of documents with a diverse vocabulary to produce high quality vector representations for different words.
+Consequently, these models rely on the amount of training data available, and the dimensionality of the word vectors \cite{Mikolov2013a}.
+The emergence of out of vocabulary (OOV) words, not seen by these models, can be one of its main limitations.
 Different methods have been proposed to mitigate these limitations, for example through character-level representations in ELMo or FastText, and sub-word representations in BERT allowing models to incorporate segmented representations for unseen words \cite{ha2020improving}.
 In prediction models, character-level and subword representations can lead to performance improvements with a trade-off on reduced model explainability; ongoing research is however investigating how to improve model explainability, exploiting for example attention scores produced by BERT \cite{bodria2020explainability}.
-Moreover, words that are born or shifted their meaning over time would lead to outdated datasets and non-optimistic annotation efforts.
+Moreover, newly emerging words or words that shift their meaning over time would lead to outdated models.
 Challenges relating to social changes can be further broken down into the following:

 \begin{itemize} \item \textbf{Linguistic shift}, which is defined as slow and regular changes in the core meaning of a word.
 For example, ``the word GAY shifting from meaning CAREFREE to HOMOSEXUAL during the 20th century" \cite{Kutuzov2018}.
 This is also reflected in the semantic meaning of emoticons across different contexts, languages and cultures \cite{walid2018Emoji}.
 In multilingual settings, code-mixing of two languages in the same utterance \cite{khanuja2020gluecos}, or borrowing a word from a different language due to influence from other languages, rather than internal changes in the same language.